 When Can You Remortgage a Property?

-Many people think they need to wait until the very end of their fixed rate to remortgage — but that’s not always true.
+Many people think they need to wait until the very end of their fixed rate to remortgage ā but thatās not always true.

-You can start shopping around early, and in fact, most lenders allow you to secure a new deal from three to six months in advance. - You can remortgage during a fixed rate, but check for penalties.
+- You donāt have to wait until your deal ends.
+You can start shopping around early, and in fact, most lenders allow you to secure a new deal from three to six months in advance.

-Some deals come with early repayment charges.
-A remortgage broker can help you weigh up any fees against potential savings, to see if it’s still worth moving early. - The best time to remortgage often depends on your goals, current market rates, and how long you plan to stay in the property.
+- The best time to remortgage often depends on your goals, current market rates, and how long you plan to stay in the property.

 *I regularly help clients assess the costs and benefits of switching early versus waiting.
 A quick check could save thousands in the long run.